ibm-cloud-docs/ContinuousDelivery/index.md

  * To create and configure a continuous delivery toolchain from a template, in the "Starting from a toolchain template" section, click **[Start here](#starting_from_a_toolchain_template)**.
 The toolchain integrates tools for planning, developing, deploying pipelines, and managing your applications.
 You can always add or remove tools from your toolchains.
  * If you already have toolchains, in the "Starting from a toolchain template" section, click **View your toolchains**.
 For more information about working with toolchains, see [Using toolchains](/docs/services/ContinuousDelivery/toolchains_using.html){: new_window}.

-**Tip**: Pipelines are managed by toolchains.
+**Tip**: {{site.data.keyword.contdelivery_short}} includes Delivery Pipeline to build, test, and deploy in a repeatable way with minimal human intervention.
+Pipelines are managed by toolchains.
 You can add a pipeline to an existing toolchain.
 If you create a pipeline and don't have any existing toolchains, a toolchain with a default name is created for you.
 With the toolchain, you can expand the capabilities of your pipeline by integrating with other tools and services.

 ##{{site.data.keyword.contdelivery_short}} overview
 {: #cd_overview}